Technical information on British pylons

 Height extensions and reductions

-Standard tower types are all provided with several extended height variations, and some also provide height reductions.
-Generally, height increases are achieved by modifying the lower portion of the lattice structure, with the majority of the tower design left unchanged.
+Standard tower types are normally provided with a variety of height options.
+Early tower types only supported height extensions as standard, while from the 1950s onwards it was common to also offer standard height reductions.
+Generally, height increases are achieved by modifying the lower portion of the lattice structure or adding new steelwork, with the majority of the tower design left unchanged.
 The diagrams below show the five known height options for EE PL1 (Milliken) D2, with the modified portion highlighted in blue: standard height, 5-foot extension, 10-foot extension, 20-foot extension and 40-foot extension.
 The available extensions vary by tower suite and type.

 Low height